Skrapit/react-native-view-shot/README.md

 - you need to make sure `collapsable` is set to `false` if you want to snapshot a **View**.
 Otherwise that view won't reflect any UI View. ([found by @gaguirre](https://github.com/gre/react-native-view-shot/issues/7#issuecomment-245302844))
 - if you want to share out the screenshoted file, you will have to copy it somewhere first so it's accessible to an Intent, see comment: https://github.com/gre/react-native-view-shot/issues/11#issuecomment-251080804 .
 - if you implement a third party library and want to get back a File, you must first resolve the `Uri`. the `file` result returns an `Uri` so it's consistent with iOS and you can give it to `Image.getSize` for instance.
+- if you run on Android L or above, and want to snapshot full content of **WebView**, you need to call `WebView.enableSlowWholeDocumentDraw()` in your `onCreate()` of `MainApplication.java` file.
+Otherwise it only snapshot the visible area.

 ## Getting started